Published August 3, 2016

 “The second goal of this research plan is to adapt PDT, a medical treatment for several types of cancer and dermatological issues, into an efficacious, noninvasive antibacterial therapy for the treatment and eradication of ear infections,” Campagnari says.

-The antimicrobial PDT studies will be performed in collaboration with Gal Shafirstein, DSc, director of PDT Clinical Research at Roswell Park Cancer Institute.
+The antimicrobial PDT studies will be performed in collaboration with Gal Shafirstein, DSc, director of PDT Clinical Research at Roswell Park Comprehensive Cancer Center.

 The project addresses a significant health care problem from both a basic and translational research approach, Campagnari says.